 All of this leads to the creation of what we refer to as an MVP – your ‘Minimum Viable Product’ for delivering Customer Success to your users.

-Customer Success Plans begin at $18,000 per month with a six-month minimum commitment.
+Customer Success Plans range from $18,000 to $50,000 per month with a six-month minimum commitment.
+Price varies by level of Customer Success maturity, organizational complexity, and your timeline and priorities.

 Existing customers will spend more — 67% more — on your business than new customers will.